frgfm/tech-brewing/_posts/2022-05-27-laptop-selection.md

 What this is not about:
 - telling you which laptop to buy right now
-- advertising products or services of any kind
+- advertising products or services of any kind (products shown in this article are used as examples for the selection process, I have no affiliation of any kind with any of these product manufacturers)

 ## How are we going to compare this
 ### Can't we get everything at once?